oliveroneill/todserver/README.md

 code is extensible so that additional systems can be added.
 See the [Development section](#development).

+**WARNING**: This is a personal side project that is still in alpha development, you are responsible for your own appointments and this server will not be held accountable for any tardiness.

 ## Dependencies
 * [Docker](https://docs.docker.com/engine/installation/)
 * [docker-compose](https://docs.docker.com/compose/install/)